Real-Time Streamable Generative Speech Restoration with Flow Matching: Introduction

 However, a key downside to such generative methods is that they are computationally intensive due to the involved numerical solvers evaluating a large \ac{dnn} multiple times.
 This seems to preclude the use of these methods for many real-time scenarios \cite{lay2025diffusion}.
 However, we show here that real-time and multi-step inference are not necessarily at odds with each other and can be realized on available consumer hardware, given that one uses appropriately buffered inference schemes and matching network architectures.

-While many prior works describe their methods as \emph{real-time} \cite{liang2025binauralflow,hsieh2025towards,lu2025realtime}, this is often either \B{(1)} not supported through timings on real hardware, making it unclear whether a streaming implementation is realistically attainable, or \B{(2)} measured based on the \acf{rtf} estimated using offline processing, i.e., using an input utterance duration longer than a single frame, and dividing by the processing time the model takes for the full utterance.
+While many prior works describe their methods as \emph{real-time} \cite{liang2025binauralflow,hsieh2025towards,lu2025realtime}, this is often either \B{(a)} not supported through timings on real hardware, making it unclear whether a streaming implementation is realistically attainable, or \B{(b)} measured based on the \acf{rtf} estimated using offline processing, i.e., using an input utterance duration longer than a single frame, and dividing by the processing time the model takes for the full utterance.
 This neglects that, in offline processing, the inference process can make full use of parallelism across the time dimension of the input signal, as well as CUDA kernels which are typically optimized to process single large tensors as quickly as possible rather than many smaller tensors one-by-one.
 Such reported offline \acp{rtf} may therefore severely underestimate the actual \ac{rtf} for streaming inference, making it unclear which methods are practically real-time capable in a streaming setting.

 With this work, we aim to close this gap and make modern generative streaming-capable methods available to the research community.
 We propose Stream.FM, a real-time capable streaming generative model based on flow matching \cite{lipman2023flow} that can solve various speech restoration problems with a total latency below 50\,\text{ms}, bringing the high-quality capabilities of diffusion-based generative models to real-time speech processing.
-We expand upon our previous conference submission \cite{welker2025realtime} for real-time Mel vocoding in the following ways: \B{(1)} we investigate five additional speech processing tasks beyond Mel vocoding: speech enhancement, dereverberation, bandwidth extension, codec post-filtering, and STFT phase retrieval; \B{(2)} for \ac{se}, we make use of a predictive-generative model combination as proposed in StoRM \cite{lemercier2023storm}; \B{(3)} we newly propose and investigate the use of learned Runge-Kutta \ac{ode} solvers to boost model output quality under a fixed computational budget; \B{(4)} we explore the use of model weight compression towards a flexible and favorable choice along the computation/quality tradeoff.
+We extend our previous conference publication on real-time streaming Mel vocoding \cite{welker2025realtime}, which \B{(1)} proposes a frame-wise causal DNN and iterative inference scheme for real-time flow matching inference, also used in this work, \B{(2)} realizes streaming inference with a total latency of 48 ms on consumer hardware, and \B{(3)} outperforms established non-causal baselines including HiFi-GAN \cite{kong2020hifigan}.